GameServerManagers/LinuxGSM-Docs/Start-Parms.md

+## Default start parameters

+LGSM comes with a bunch of start parameters that you can change withing your "gameserver" script.
+So have a look at options proposed before anything else, it could save you some time.

+## Extra start parameters

-You may want to add some start parameters to your server.
+However, you may want to add some other start parameters to your server.

 Here is a proper way to do it.